uiua-lang/uiua/site/blog/a-uiua-type-system-text.md

 ## A Dynamic Language

 Uiua, like most array languages, is dynamically-typed.
-While the shape and the scalar type of an array can oftne be known at compile-time, the language is not designed in a way that makes this *always* possible.
+While the shape and the scalar type of an array can often be known at compile-time, the language is not designed in a way that makes this *always* possible.
 Anything that involves shapes or scalar types derived from user input, the environment, or randomness can necessarily only be know at run time.
 Consider these examples:

 Runtime variable scalar type:
 ```uiua